TROLLIES & DOLLIES

-Instead of relying on manual labor alone, support your team with transportation items like trollies and dollies.
-These tools, including tandem trollies, container trollies, machine dollies, and more.
+Industrial dollies and trollies are a great alternative to moving heavy objects manually.
+Using dollies for lifting allows your team to move large, heavy items more easily.
+Tools like tandem trollies, container trollies, machine dollies and shipping container dollies allow you to safely move these items with less manpower.
 There are many types of trollies and dollies to suit a variety of lifting and transporting needs.
 Depending on your typical workload, GKS can recommend the best trolley or dolly for your operation.

 Dollies have been around for decades, making transportation faster and easier.
-They can be used on a small scale to lighten the load of moving heavy medium-sized objects, or on a large scale for construction needs.
-For example, you have probably seen an old movie or cartoon where two characters propel themselves down a railroad track on a rocker.
-This is just one example of a dolly.
+They can be used on a small scale to lighten the load of moving heavy, medium-sized objects, or on a large scale for construction needs.
+The type of dolly you need depends on your application and the surfaces in your space.

 If your business requires frequent deliveries of heavy items, mid-sized dollies are an excellent investment.
 The time and effort saved by using a dolly, rather than manual labor alone, adds up quickly over time.

-Even more importantly, there are some objects that simply can’t be moved without a dolly.
-Dollies allow you to lift an object only twice: once to put it on the dolly, and once to take it off.
-This requires significantly less strain than if you were to carry that same object manually from point A to point B.
+There are also objects that simply can’t be moved without a dolly.
+Using dollies for lifting means you only have to lift that object twice: once to put it on the dolly, and once to take it off.
+They make the process less physically demanding and increase employee safety by eliminating the news to carry that same object manually from point A to point B.

-A trolley goes by a few names, including two-wheeler, stack truck, trundler, box cart, transport trolley, and hand truck.
-All of these names refer to the L-shaped piece of equipment with two wheels at the bottom.
+Trollies (also called trolleys) can also be known as two-wheelers, stack trucks, trundlers, box carts, transport trolleys, and hand trucks.
+All of these names refer to an L-shaped piece of equipment with two wheels at the bottom.

-Like dollies, people have been using trollies to move heavy items for a long time.
-Notably, they were used by young laborers—sometimes as young as ten years old—to unload ships despite their lack of strength.
+Like dollies, trollies have long been used to move large, heavy objects.
+In their early days, they were used by young laborers to unload ships despite their lack of strength.

 If your crew needs to move heavy objects, trollies are just the tool for you.

-Looking to equip your crew with quality trollies and dollies?
-GKS Perfekt offers tough commercial moving solutions to help you get your job done quickly and easily.
-Every GKS Perfekt product is thoroughly tested to ensure your satisfaction.
-Plus, our US-based customer service provides you with the support you need to choose the best solutions for our business.
+Looking to equip your crew with quality trollies and dollies for moving large, bulky objects?
+GKS offers durable commercial moving solutions to help you get your job done quickly and easily.
+Every GKS product is thoroughly tested to ensure your satisfaction.
+Plus, our U.S.-based customer service provides you with the support you need to choose the best industrial lifting and moving solutions for your business.